tperry2x-uk/OpenXTalk-Community-DPE/docs/development/build-android.md

 ## Standard build environment

 **Note:** The following information is provided for reference purposes.
-It should be possible to build LiveCode for Android on any modern Linux desktop distribution or recent version of Mac OS.
+It should be possible to build for Android on any modern Linux desktop distribution or recent version of Mac OS.

-The Linux build environment used for compiling LiveCode for Android is based on Debian Jessie x86-64, with the following additional packages installed:
+The Linux build environment used for compiling for Android is based on Debian Jessie x86-64, with the following additional packages installed:

 * git
 * bzip2